 Kimbap (Korean Seaweed Rice Roll)

-Kimbap (or Gimbap) is a traditional Korean seaweed rice roll that consists of rice, vegetables, and seaweed.
-This recipe provides an easy way to make the flavorful Korean rice dish, perfect for any quick meal or outdoor event.
-Vegetarian adaptable.
+Kimbap (or Gimbap) is a traditional Korean seaweed rice roll made with rice, vegetables, and a choice of protein.
+This classic recipe provides an easy way to enjoy this delicious Korean dish, perfect for a quick meal on the go or an outdoor event.

 5 from 7 ratings